-The good news is yes, there is an Android TV app that can be downloaded for the TV sets running Android TV natively (such as those Sony Bravia sets), as well as set-top boxes / consoles like the NVIDIA Shield TV.
+There is an Android TV app that can be downloaded for the TV sets running Android TV natively, as well as set-top boxes consoles like the NVIDIA Shield TV.
 Android TVs must have Android OS version 5.0 (Lollipop) or later for Disney Plus to work.